Librelancer/Librelancer/docs/model-importer.md

 ## Supported Formats

-### glTF 2.0
+### glTF 2.0 (.glb/.gltf)

-glTF 2.0 enjoys full support in the LancerEdit model importer, with the exception that the glTF 2.0 parser in LancerEdit may not access resources external to the selected file.
+glTF 2.0 enjoys full support in the LancerEdit model importer.
 Selecting a .glb export (or .gltf embedded in your modelling software) will ensure all resources are packed into the glTF file.

 This includes textures and custom properties.

+### Wavefront .obj (.obj)

+**Not recommended.** Only supports creating single part .3db files, custom properties and multipart models are not supported by this format.

-### Collada
+### Collada (.dae)

 A fallback import/export format for when glTF 2.0 is not supported by your modelling tool.
-Custom properties are not available in this format, so hardpoints and compound joints will not be importer correctly.
+Custom properties are not available in this format, so hardpoints and compound joints will not be imported correctly.

-### Wavefront .obj

-Not recommended.
-Only supports creating single part .3db files, custom properties and multipart models are not supported by this format.

 ## Blender Integration

 LancerEdit supports opening files from Blender, by performing an automatic export to glTF 2.0.
 LancerEdit will try to automatically detect an installation of Blender, but if it cannot find your installation of blender, you may set it manually in the options window.

-- Go to **Tools -> Options** and set the Blender Path under the Blender tab.
+- Go to **Tools -> Options** and set the Blender Path under the Import/Export tab.

 ## Model Hierarchy